-Observatory Management System (OMS) The remote capabilities of the observatory are provided by the Observatory Management System (OMS), which is the large metallic box right above the left desk in the dome.
+Observatory Management System (OMS)

+The remote capabilities of the observatory are provided by the Observatory Management System (OMS), which is the large metallic box right above the left desk in the dome.
 The in- and outdoor webcams, the all-sky monitor, as well as the temperature regulations and ventilation system of the mirrors can only be operated by means of the OMS.

+Log in

-Log in The OMS is accessible by means of the Remote Desktop Protocol (RDP).
-However, the login is restricted to the local IP address space.
-Thus, one first has to login to one of the Linux machines from the astro physics department preferentially via ssh.
-For the lab course, one can use the laboratory computer a12.
-A how-to explaining the ssh login is available.
-To use RDP from a Linux computer, we recommend Remmina, which is available on all our Linux Installations.
-An example configuration for Remmina is describe in this article.
-Startup After logging in to the OMS you will see the following desktop.
+The OMS is accessed using the Remote Desktop Protocol (RDP).
+However, login is restricted to the local IP address space.
+Therefore, you must first log in to one of the Linux machines of the astrophysics groups or establish an SSH tunnel to these machines.
+The columba evaluation computer can be used for the lab course.
+A how-to explaining the SSH login is available.

+To use RDP from a Linux machine, we recommend Remmina, which is available on all our Linux installations.
+A sample configuration for Remmina is described in this article.
+This article also explains how to login from a Windows machine.

+Startup

+After logging in to the OMS you will see the following desktop.
 If the icons are not so nicely arranged, the configuration shown, to which we will refer here in part, can be restored using the program DesktopOK.

 The most important programs are grouped in the upper right corner of the desktop, while the programs that are not used so often are arranged on the left side.
 The programs in the middle of the desktop are usually not relevant for normal operation.
 The very most important programs are also placed in the taskbar.

-Powering up and booting devices The first thing to do is to start Firefox.
+Powering up and booting devices

+The first thing to do is to start Firefox.
 Some important devices of the observatory bring their own web interface and can be accessed through web browser.
 Firefox can be started by clicking on the icon in the upper right corner of the desktop or alternatively from the taskbar.
 The start page shows the OMS control menu (see below).

 As shown in the figure above, four devices can be switched using the control menu.
 In position 1 is the OMS itself, which of course may never be switched off and is therefore always highlighted in green.
 On position 2 is the telescope or the mount.
 The 3rd position is used to switch the cameras, the all-sky camera and all other electrical attachments to the telescope.
 The 4th position is currently not occupied by a device.

-If you click on Cameras &..., for example, the buttons for switching on and off become visible.
+If you click on Cameras &... the buttons for switching on and off become visible.
 By clicking on On, the cameras and all other telescope attachments can be switched on.
 The corresponding entry is then colored green.
 After the observation and after you have shut down the cameras properly, you have to switch off the power supply of the cameras and all attachments again by clicking Off.
-For telescopes/mount the shutdown procedure is slightly different.
-More about this below.
-Get an overview It is a good idea to take a look at the surveillance cameras.
-We have an indoor and an outdoor camera.
-These are likewise accessible over Firefox.
-To do this, click on Outdoor Camera or Indoor Camera in the bookmark toolbar at the top.